capactio/capact/docs/proposal/20201209-action-rollback.md

         - The `standalone` field is set to `true`.
         - The `rollback` field is set to `cap.implementation.k8s.ingress.create`.
-    1. The relation between `jira.config` and `ingress.config` is created automatically, according to `typeInstanceRelations` from the `cap.implementation.k8s.ingress.create` Implementation.
+    1. The relation between `jira.config` and `ingress.config` is created automatically, according to `outputTypeInstanceRelations` from the `cap.implementation.k8s.ingress.create` Implementation.
 In this case, `ingress.config` uses `jira.config`, as it is an additional functionality built on top of Jira installation.